-This is one of the most difficult APIs I’ve ever had to work with, but it was a lot fun overcoming the technological challenges of the endpoints being unreliable.
-This real-time financial API is continuously called and consumed around the clock, but is prone to all kinds of server trouble.
-The API client daemon must never crash or else one-shot data could be lost forever.
+This is one of the most difficult APIs I’ve ever had to work with, but it was satisfying to overcome the technological challenges of the endpoint(s) being unreliable.
+This real-time financial REST API is continuously called and consumed around the clock but is prone to all kinds of server trouble: downtime, illogical errors, OAuth failures, and more.
+The API client daemon must never crash or else one-shot data1 could be missed and lost forever.

 - Auth token exchange every 30 minutes